meghaphone/FaceDetection/README.md

 # FaceDetection
+Following the workshop demo about how to perform face detection using Vision, complete this sample app to have it working for you locally :rocket:

 Boilerplate code is provided to help with getting the image from the camera roll to prepare for using Vision for face detection.

 ## Instructions